 Decertification basically means removing a Union.
 It happens when a majority of employees no longer support the union or don't want the union to represent them.
 If you can prove this you can decertify the union.
 But, there are a few rules you need to follow.

 Using our step-by-step instructions, you should be able to decertify your union.
 If you need help, go to our Contacts pages and get in touch with someone listed there.
-By the way, the Nova Scotia Labour Relations Board (NSLRB) calls decertification "revocation", but it means the same thing - that you do not want the union to represent you in your working relationship with your employer.
+By the way, the Nova Scotia Labour Board (NSLB) calls decertification "revocation", but it means the same thing - that you do not want the union to represent you in your working relationship with your employer.